 A multi-purpose starter plan for small businesses new to the CRM world. | A scalable, highly customizable platform that’s great for managing teams | A fully-featured yet pricey CRM solution with excellent team management tools. | A very expensive option that provides robust email and omnichannel features |

-When it comes to small business options from Salesforce and HubSpot, the options are noticeably different.
-For one, HubSpot offers a free forever plan that is surprisingly robust, offering sales, marketing, and customer service functionality in one service.
+Yes, HubSpot does offers a free forever plan that is surprisingly robust, providing users with sales, marketing, and customer service functionality in one service.
 Comparatively, Salesforce has no free plan to speak of, and only allows for a 30-day free trial, which isn’t sustainable for small businesses.

 However, both Salesforce and HubSpot have paid-for small business offerings that are affordable and functional for all the basics you need in sales, marketing, and customer service.
 HubSpot calls it the Customer Platform, while Salesforce calls it Suite.